Javier Treviño

-Treviño Cantú combines a solid and successful business-government experience along his fourteen-year career of high-level corporate prowess and 16 years of high-level government, political, communication, and international proficiency.
+Treviño Cantú has 14 years of experience in corporate roles and 16 years in government, with involvement in political, communication, and international affairs.

 Treviño Cantú was a member of Mexico's Congress of the Union as a federal deputy for the state of Nuevo León for the Institutional Revolutionary Party (PRI).
 He served as secretary of the Energy and Finance Committees and was a member of the Migration Affairs Committee and the Special Committee on Information and Communication Technologies.

 Treviño Cantú served as secretary of the interior of the Mexican state of Nuevo León from October 2009 to February 2012.
 As cabinet chief, he coordinated all government efforts in one of the most important states of Mexico.
 He was the general coordinator for the transition team of Nuevo León's governor-elect in 2009 and the presidential campaign manager for Enrique Peña Nieto in the state of Nuevo León.

 Treviño Cantú was the senior vice president of corporate communications and public affairs at Cemex, the global building materials company, from March 2001 to September 2009.
 He coordinated Cemex's external and internal global communication and external relations.
 He was responsible for corporate media relations, strategic issue and coverage monitoring, corporate identity, brand communication strategy, public affairs, and corporate social responsibility strategies.
 With a staff of well-trained professionals, Treviño Cantú coordinated company communication offices worldwide to develop and implement message initiatives and comprehensive communication and public affairs strategies.

 Treviño Cantú began his public service career in 1987 as planning director in Mexico's Secretariat of Public Education.
 He later worked as a special adviser to the press secretary for the president of Mexico.